FOBshippingpoint/mencrouche/README.md

 ![動畫](https://github.com/user-attachments/assets/7746b05e-caac-4572-88ba-3187183f0201)

-The `on` functions are sticky life cycles:
+Functions with `on` prefix are sticky life cycle hooks:

 ![圖片](https://github.com/user-attachments/assets/0211c6c0-6edc-490c-b24d-dd0735d90246)

 #### Improving the Clock Sticky

 The previous code snippet does not clean up the `setInterval` callback.
 If you close the sticky, the callback continues to run, leading to unnecessary calculations.
-Below is an improved version (remember to refresh the page before pasting):
+Below is an improved version:

 ```javascript
 mc.registerSticky({